-FSANZ is preparing a Proposal to extend the current permission to allow folate / NTD claims to continue to be made on products listed in the Code.
+FSANZ has prepared a Proposal to extend the current permission to allow folate/NTD health claims to be made on products listed in the Code.

 FSANZ is satisfied that this Proposal raises issues of minor significance or complexity only.
 FSANZ therefore decided to combine the Initial Assessment and Draft Assessment and have one round of public consultation only, as provided for by section 36 of the FSANZ Act.